 Visitors or other individuals with legitimate educational interests or business are welcome at all District schools.
-To avoid class disruptions and to ensure the safety of students and school personnel, visitors are required to check in and out through the school's main office.
-Each principal has the authority to prohibit persons from coming onto school property for violation of the rules or other disruptive behavior.
+To avoid class disruptions and to ensure the safety of students and school personnel, visitors are required to produce a photo ID and check in and out through the school's main office.
+Each principal has the authority to prohibit or limit access to persons from coming onto school property. for violation of the rules or other disruptive behavior.
 Violators are subject to arrest for trespassing.
 810.097, F.S.
-Observation of a teacher's class or individual student shall be allowed only after arrangements have been made with the principal and the purpose of the visit has been approved.
-The administration shall determine the amount of time spent observing in a classroom so as not to compromise the teaching-learning process.